LukeMichaels/NewGamePlus/README.md

 NewGamePlus
 ===========

-Social news and information network for button pressing enthusiests.
+A social news network info hub for button pressing enthusiests.

+Currently built on Wordpress and Buddypress.